zavareh89/MITST/README.md

 # MITST: Multi-source Irregular Time-Series Transformer for ICU Glucose Level Prediction

-MITST is a novel, attention-based neural network framework for predicting blood glucose (BG) levels in ICU patients.
-It leverages heterogeneous clinical time-series data, such as lab results, medications, and vital signs, to capture the complex dynamics of ICU patients.
-MITST's modular, hierarchical Transformer architecture processes multi-source and irregular time-series data, offering a scalable and adaptable approach for accurate BG level predictions and other ICU prediction tasks.
+**MITST** (Multi-source Irregular Time-Series Transformer) is a novel machine learning model designed to predict blood glucose (BG) levels in ICU patients using complex, multi-source electronic health record (EHR) data.
+MITST's modular, hierarchical Transformer architecture processes multi-source and irregular time-series data (e.g., lab results, medications, vital signs), capturing both short-term and long-term temporal dependencies in a flexible way.
+It offers a scalable and adaptable approach for accurate BG level predictions and other ICU prediction tasks.
 Below is an illustration of the high-level architecture.

 ![MITST Architecture](./Appendix.png)